 Coconut oil has been in the headlines in recent years for various health reasons.
-In particular, experts go back and forth debating about whether or not it is good for cholesterol levels.
+In particular, experts go back and forth debating about whether or not it’s good for cholesterol levels.

-While some experts say you should avoid coconut oil because of its high levels of saturated fat (saturated fat is known to raise cholesterol), others claim that the fat’s structure makes it less likely to add to fat buildup in the body, and that therefore it’s healthy.
+Some experts say you should avoid coconut oil because of its high levels of saturated fat (saturated fat is known to raise cholesterol).

-In addition to being touted for weight loss benefits, coconut oil has been shown to have other positive properties.
+In addition to being touted for weight loss benefits, coconut oil has been shown to have other beneficial properties.

 It has antibacterial and anti-inflammatory characteristics, and it can be easily absorbed into the body for energy.

-Another study compared the effects of butter, coconut fat, and safflower oil on cholesterol levels, finding that coconut was effective at lowering LDL and triglyceride levels, and raising HDL levels.
+Another study compared the effects on cholesterol levels of butter, coconut fat, and safflower oil.
+The study found that coconut oil was effective at lowering “bad” LDL and triglyceride levels and raising “good” HDL levels.

 Despite some research on whether or not coconut oil is helpful for cholesterol levels, the verdict is still out.
-It is not a widely recommended oil for cholesterol health in the way that canola oil is, for example.
+As it stands, coconut oil isn’t a widely recommended oil for cholesterol health in the way that other oils like olive oil are.

-The National Heart, Lung, and Blood Institute recommends in 2013 guidance that coconut oil should be used less often than other healthier oils that have known health benefits, such as canola oil.
+In 2013 guidance, the National Heart, Lung, and Blood Institute recommends that coconut oil should be used less often than other healthier oils that have known health benefits, such as olive oil.

-It’s good to stay on top of news to see what more is found about the effects of coconut oil on cholesterol levels.
-This will help you get a clearer picture of whether or not coconut oil is something you want to add into your diet.
+It’s good to stay on top of news to see what else is discovered about the effects of coconut oil on cholesterol levels.
+That will help you get a clearer picture of whether or not coconut oil is something you want to add into your diet.